+b.
+IX-2 IX-1 NOT 1-GIVE-a.

-To have a point of comparison, let us consider the ASL examples in (15), constructed around the agreement verb 1-GIVE-2 or 1-GIVE-a.
-As we alternate in discussing gestures and sign language, a reader is advised to bear in mind that words in all-caps are glosses for individual signs of sign language, (15), or (using a different) font for speech-accompanying gestures, (17), whereas lower case, (14), marks words of spoken language.
-In the first sentence of (15), the verb GIVE displays object agreement with a third person locus a, corresponding to the younger brother, hence: 1-GIVE-a.
-(This example does not require a formal introduction of the a locus.)
-Now the continuation in (15)a involves a missing Verb Phrase, which in spoken and sign language alike usually entails copying an antecedent.
-But something happens in the copying process: the agreement markers can be disregarded, which explains why the continuation (15)a is acceptable even though that in (15)b (with overt copying) isn't.
+In the first sentence of (18), the verb GIVE displays object agreement with a third person locus a, corresponding to the younger brother, hence: I-GIVE-a.
+Now the continuation in (18)a involves a missing Verb Phrase, which in spoken and sign language alike usually entails copying an antecedent.
+But something happens in the copying process: the agreement markers can be disregarded, which explains why the continuation (18)a is acceptable even though that in (18)b (with overt copying) isn't.
+Similar rules of partial copying under ellipsis are attested in English, as in (19), where the third person features and the feminine features of her are disregarded under ellipsis, and thus I did too has a reading that I too did her homework lacks.